imrayn06/Todo_dragnDrop/README.md

 This project is a Todo Application enhanced with drag-and-drop functionality using React DnD.
-It allows users to reorder tasks intuitively by dragging and dropping them.
+It allows users to reorder tasks intuitively by dragging and dropping them with priority options.

 Deployed Link : https://whimsical-bublanina-aca104.netlify.app/